Preparing For a Mediation: A 10 Step Guide

 Three simple rules for your opening statement:

-• BE SIMPLE, CONCISE AND CLEAR Tell a short story in plain words.
+• BE SIMPLE, CONCISE, AND CLEAR.
+Tell a short story in plain words.

 • DON’T WAIVE YOUR RIGHT TO AN OPENING STATEMENT